amcw7777/h1b-counter/README.md

 ### Time complexity
 In preprocessor, the most time consuming part is to split a line with semicolon.
 So the total time is O(n), n denotes the number of letters in the input file.
 To find a state based on Zip code needs loop Zip code ranges for states.
 But the records with incorrect state is rare.
 Other operations are based on hash table with O(1) time.
 In analysis code, the time to loop all events is O(m), here m denotes the number of lines.
 So it is much faster.
 And sorting cost O(klogk), k is the number of states/occupation.
-The sorting time is neglectable.
+The sorting time is ignorable.

 # Run instructions
 Make sure there are 1)`./output` directory and `./input/h1b_input.csv` in current directory.